Health and Care Act 2022

 Groups Affected

-- Local Authorities: The amendments impact local authority responsibilities and financial obligations related to social care.
+- Local Authorities: The amendments regarding the determination of care costs will affect their budgeting and financial planning relating to social care.

 Powered by nyModel